juanbenitopr/python-git-wrapper/docs/API.md

 **Returns** -> Status

 ---
-`def merge_branches((self, branch_origin: Branch, branch: Branch, squash=False, new_commit=False) -> Branch`
+`def merge_branches((self, branch_origin: Branch, branch: Branch, squash=False, fast_forward=True, new_commit=False) -> Branch`

-Merge one branch into another one. **TAKE CARE** This library doesn't support confflict resolution. the status structure would provide troubles in that situation, if your project is prune to conflicts don't use it.
+Merge one branch into another one. **TAKE CARE** This library doesn't support conflict resolution. the status structure would provide troubles in that situation, if your project is prune to conflicts don't use it.

 **branch_origin**: str
     Base branch to the merge. **Mandatory**